oracle-livelabs/security/database/baseline/dbsat/dbsat.md

 8. You are all set now!

-## Task 10: Advanced Discoverer - Pattern Files
+## Task 10: Advanced Discoverer - Exploring Pattern files, Sensitive Types, and Categories

 DBSAT uses pattern files and the defined regular expressions within them to identify sensitive data.